nguyenqthai/Algs4Net/README.md

 ## Overview

-Algs4Net is a .NET library port of <a href="http://algs4.cs.princeton.edu/code/">algs4.jar</a> with the goal to serve instructors and programmers who adopts the
+Algs4Net is a .NET library port of <a href="http://algs4.cs.princeton.edu/code/">algs4.jar</a> with the goal to serve instructors and programmers who adopt the
 <a href="http://algs4.cs.princeton.edu/">Algorithms, 4th Edition</a> textbook and would
 prefer to follow and demonstrate the text’s algorithms using C# in a .NET environment.